States of Alderney

 The States of Alderney (French: États d'Aurigny) is the parliament/council and the legislature of Alderney, part of the Bailiwick of Guernsey.
-The origin of the States is unknown, but has operated from the medieval period.
+The origin of the States is unknown, but it has operated from the medieval period.
 The States of Alderney comprises ten Members, and a President of the States of Alderney, currently William Tate who was elected in 2019 and re-elected in 2020.

 Structure

 The States of Alderney includes ten members elected for four years terms, with half of the members having to stand for election every two years so that the entire parliament is changed over a period of four years.
 There is also a president who must stand for election every four years, although there is no constitutional limit on the number of terms he may serve.